pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 what user and group should be used for persistent volumes.
 If no default storage class is specified, or a specified storage class is required, Learning Center can be configured with the name of the storage class.

-You need to have cluster admin access in order to install the Learning Center operator.
+You need to have cluster admin access in order to install the Learning Center Operator.

 ## Cluster pod security policies

-The Learning Center operator will define pod security policies to limit what users can do from workshops when deploying workloads to the cluster.
+The Learning Center Operator will define pod security policies to limit what users can do from workshops when deploying workloads to the cluster.
 The default policy prohibits running of images as the ``root`` user or using a privileged pod.
 Specified workshops may relax these restrictions and apply a policy which enables additional privileges required by the workshop.